ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

 All three average functions will compile to the same code.

-The `function` syntax variant is what is done internally, and you can see how the code is structured exactly like the inferred type.
+The `function` syntax variant is what is done internally, and you can see that this code corresponds more closely to what the toplevel prints when showing the function type.

 [utop]: https://github.com/diml/utop